Is Brandylane a traditional, hybrid, or self-publishing company?

 What type of publisher is Belle Isle Books?

 For works that are not a good fit for Brandylane’s title list, our sister imprint, Belle Isle Books, offers cooperative arrangements, self-publishing and publishing guidance services, as well as book packaging services for individual authors, businesses, organizations, and other publishers.
 We offer a full menu of a la carte services, including professional editing, professional cover and cover design, printing, ebook production, indexing, marketing/promotional guidance, and consulting.
 Belle Isle does not publish books traditionally.

 What is your self-publishing / publishing guidance program under Belle Isle Books?

 Under our publishing guidance option, we guide you through the publishing process and offer a la carte services, including editing, cover and interior design, and printing.
-When you publish your book with the help of our publishing guidance program, you are the publisher of record, and we do not sell your book.
-Rather, we provide you with packaging services and publishing and marketing guidance to help bring your book to the marketplace.
+When you publish your book with the help of our publishing guidance program, you are the publisher of record.
+Your book does not carry our imprint logo, and we do not sell your book or post it on our website.
+Rather, we provide you with packaging services and publishing and marketing guidance to help bring your book to the marketplace under your own imprint.
 This option is only available through Belle Isle Books.
 We connect you with an international distributor, who will make your book available in English in the US, Canada, U.K., Europe, Brazil, Australia, India, Poland, Russia, China, and South Korea.

 Under your cooperative and self-publishing options, do you offer financing?